bartbalaz/janus-container/README.md

 The host contains the following componets:
 * Docker engine for executing the build and target images.
-* Nginx HTTP server for allowing Certbot automatic Letsencrypt certificates update and for serving the Janus HTML samples
+* Nginx HTTP server for allowing Certbot automatic Letsencrypt certificates update and for serving the Janus HTML samples.
-* Cetbot certificate renewal service
+* Cetbot certificate renewal service.

-The Janus target image mounts the following volumes:
+The Janus target image mounts the following host volumes:
-* /var/www/html/container: Upon startup the target image copies the content of the folder containing the Janus HTML samples.
+* */var/www/html/container* (to container */html*): Upon startup the target image copies the content of the folder containing the Janus HTML samples.
 This folder is accessible through HTTPS.
 Please note that the /var/www/html folder contains the Nginx default index.html page, it is accessible through HTTP.
 Its purpose is to allow Letsencrypt host validation.
-* /var/janus/recordings: This folder is used by the target image to store the video room recordings (when enabled).
+* */var/janus/recordings* (to container */janus/bin/janus-recordings*): This folder is used by the target image to store the video room recordings (when enabled).
-* /etc/letsencrypt/live/ and /etc/letsecrypt/archive: These folders contain the links and actual Letsencrypt certificates requried for TLS and DTLS shared by both Nginx and Janus gateway
+* */etc/letsencrypt/live/* (to container */etc/certs*) and */etc/letsecrypt/archive* (to container */archive*): These folders contain the links and actual Letsencrypt certificates requried for TLS and DTLS shared by both Nginx and Janus gateway
 * /var/run/docker.sock enables the build image to use the host Docker service

 ## Process